FormidableLabs/victory-docs/src/screens/docs/components/victory-scatter/ecology.md

 ### eventKey

-`VictoryScatter` uses the standard `eventKey` prop to specify how event targets are addressed.
-[Read about it in more detail here](https://formidable.com/open-source/victory/docs/common-props#eventkey)
+`VictoryScatter` uses the standard `eventKey` prop to specify how event targets are addressed. **This prop is not commonly used.** [Read about the `eventKey` prop in more detail here](https://formidable.com/open-source/victory/docs/common-props#eventkey)

 ```js
 eventKey="x"